Cable Television Consumer Protection and Competition Act of 1992: Provisions

 The Cable Television Consumer Protection and Competition Act of 1992 addressed various areas such as ensuring the growth of cable operators under effective competition, expanding the diversity of view and information through increased availability of cable television to the public, and protecting the interests of video programmers and consumers.

 In order to promote competition among cable services, the act restrained federal agencies or states from regulating the rates for the provision of cable service.
 In the legislature, when describing competition among cable providers, the term "effective" was used and defined.
 The term "effective competition" meant that a fewer than 30 percent of the households in the franchise area subscribe to the cable service of a cable system.
 The rate regulation were to take effect 180 days after the date of enactment, and the Federal Communications Commission could prescribe regulations on the day of enactment.

 The assurance of increased availability of cable television to the public was achieved through making the carriage of local commercial television signals an obligation for cable operators.
 The legislation states that each cable operator must carry the signals of local commercial television stations and qualified low-power broadcasting stations.
 Carriage of additional broadcast television signals on such system was stated to be at the discretion of such operator.
 In detail, a cable operator of a cable system that had 12 or fewer usable activated channels had to carry at least three local commercial television stations' signals.
 The local commercial television station refers to any full-power television station with a broadcast license and operating on a channel regularly assigned to its community by the commission that was within the same television market as the cable system.
 Television stations could opt out of cable carriage by invoking retransmission consent.

-In contribution to diversifying channel selection for the public, Section 5 of the Cable Television Consumer Protection and Competition Act of 1992 also requires each cable operator of a cable system to carry the signals of a qualified non-commercial educational television stations.
+In contribution to diversifying channel selection for the public, Section 5 of the Cable Television Consumer Protection and Competition Act of 1992 also requires each cable operator of a cable system to carry the signals of qualified non-commercial educational television stations.

 The consumer protection and customer service is ensured through Section 8.
 To suggest change in the treatment of such public, Section 632 of the Communications Act of 1934 had been amended.
-Firstly, th franchising authority was to establish and enforce customer service requirements of the cable operator.
+Firstly, the franchising authority was to establish and enforce customer service requirements of the cable operator.
 Secondly, the commission had to establish standards, which would urge cable operators to fulfill their customer service requirements within 180 days of enactment of the Cable Television Consumer Protection and Competition Act of 1992.
 Lastly, consumer protection laws and customer service requirement agreement standards set by the commission had to be strictly followed.